 Again, this one is totally dependent on budget - you could spend the whole trip in your camper van, hit the free campsites, or stick to my favourite accommodation - hostels!
 Hostels are without a doubt the best way to meet people and enjoy your trip on the East Coast - lots of trips actually run out of the hostels and will give you great discounts for staying, as well as cheap, or even free, meals!
-My favourite hostels along the way had to be Base St Kilda (for a party), The Arts Factory Lodge (where the Inbetweeners 2 film was shot), Base Airlie Beach (for the campervan sites and tropical pool) and the amazing Nomads Cairns, which has a massive pool and a great bar.
+My favourite hostels along the way had to be Base St Kilda (for a party), The Arts Factory Lodge (where the Inbetweeners 2 film was shot) and Base Airlie Beach (for the campervan sites and tropical pool).
 For some much needed chill out time after hitting up Fraser Island or the Whitsundays, I also suggest a stop by Southern Cross Backpackers in the town of 1770.
 Remember it's always good to try and book before you arrive, especially during peak season or you might struggle to find a bed.

 - Most expensive hostel - Wake Up Hostel, Sydney $38-45 a night